4d/docs/website/translated_docs/es/ORDA/glossary.md

 An entity is an object that corresponds to a dataclass model.
 An entity contains the same attributes as the dataclass.

 An entity can be seen as an instance of the dataclass, like a record of the table matching the dataclass in its associated datastore.
-However, an entity also contains related data.
+Sin embargo, una entidad también contiene los datos relacionados.
 The purpose of the entity is to manage data (create, update, delete).

 Para más información, consulte Entidades.